privatewithak/privatewithak/README.md

 - build more real-world projects with React + Node
 - ship at least one full-stack pet project
 - get comfortable with testing & CI/CD
+- level up to a solid junior frontend dev

+---